Appliances · Resale guide

 Essential Checks

-2. Test cooling performance: Let the AC run for at least 15-20 minutes on its lowest temperature setting.
-Place your hand at the indoor unit’s vent – the air should be consistently cold.
-If possible, use a thermometer to check the temperature drop.
+- Test cooling performance: Let the AC run for at least 15-20 minutes on its lowest temperature setting.
+Place your hand at the indoor unit’s vent — the air should be consistently cold and strong.
+Use a thermometer if you have one to verify actual output temperature.

-7. Inspect the power cord and plug: Look for any cuts, frayed wires, or burn marks on the plug pins, indicating electrical issues or poor connections.
+- Check power cord and plug: Look for any fraying, cuts, or burn marks on the power cord and plug pins.
+Damaged wiring is a safety hazard.

 Insider Checks

-THE AC NEWSPAPER TEST.
-Turn on the AC at full blast, hold a newspaper against the indoor unit vent (usually where air is sucked in).
-It should stick firmly due to air suction.
-If it falls or barely holds — the fan motor is weak, the filter is clogged, or the blower has issues.
-This tells you more about AC health in 5 seconds than running it for 30 minutes.
-Missing this can mean a ₹3,000-₹6,000 repair for a fan motor or blower cleaning.
+THE AC NEWSPAPER TEST (₹5,000-₹10,000 cost if failed): Turn on the AC at full blast on its highest fan setting.
+Hold a sheet of newspaper against the indoor unit’s air intake vent (usually at the top or front).
+It should stick firmly due to strong air suction.
+If it falls or barely holds, the fan motor might be weak, the filter is severely clogged, or the blower wheel has issues.
+A weak fan means inefficient cooling and higher electricity consumption.

 Common Scams to Watch For (India 2026)

-Stolen Units.
-While less common for ACs than smaller electronics, high-demand models can sometimes be stolen.
-Always ask for the original purchase bill and warranty card.
-While the warranty might be expired, the bill helps establish legitimate ownership.
+Stolen Units: While less common for ACs than smaller electronics, high-end or newer models can sometimes be stolen.
+Always insist on seeing the original purchase bill and warranty card (even if expired).
+If the seller is hesitant or can only provide a generic “dealer bill,” proceed with caution.

 Seller’s Guide — How to Maximize Your Voltas 1.5 Ton Split AC Resale